-- Auction: Quark hosts one for a group of the very rich to sell Vash's findings.
+- Auction: Quark hosts one for a group of the very rich to sell Vash's artifacts from the Gamma Quadrant.

 - Brick Joke: Q puts Bashir to sleep early in the episode.
 At the very end after Q has left, Bashir emerges and declares "I feel as though I've been asleep for days".

-- Did You Just Punch Q?: Yes he did.Q: You hit me!
-Picard never hit me.
+- Did You Just Punch Out Cthulhu?: Yes he did.Q: You hit me!
+Picard never hit me!

 Sisko: I'm not Picard.

-- Funny Background Event: In the beginning of the episode, O'Brien nearly does a spit take when the woman Bashir is wooing reacts to his story with the word "Fascinating."
+- Funny Background Event: In the beginning of the episode, O'Brien is clearly nowhere near as impressed by Bashir's story as the woman Bashir's wooing, and nearly does a Spit Take when she describes his story as "Fascinating."